Click on a logo to visit that organization's website.

-The nation's largest anti-sex trafficking organization with four programs: Advocacy & Awareness, Prevention, Residential Safe Homes and Outreach.
+The nation's largest anti-sex trafficking organization with four programs: Advocacy & Awareness, Prevention education for parents and children, Residential Safe Homes and Outreach.

 Survivors of human trafficking who are pregnant or men/boys, require specific resources for care.
-The organizations listed below offer a holistic array of services specifically designed for this population.
+The organizations listed below offer a holistic array of services specifically designed for these populations.

 Natural women's care and family wellness.

 Good Counsel recognizes the dignity of God-given life from the moment of conception, fostering a nurturing, safe family environment, encouraging self-respect and independence for pregnant mothers and their children in a diverse community of all faiths and beliefs. contact Chris Bell, President & Executive Director.

 A pro-adoption movement dedicated to changing the perception of adoption by acknowledging birth moms for their brave decision.

 Refuge of Light is a nonprofit organization dedicated to establishing a specialized safe home for survivors of sex trafficking that provides physical, mental, and spiritual healing in the lives of victimized girls 10 - 17 years old in the U.S..